SK53/indicia-docs/developing/rest-web-services/authentication.rst

 level of authentication providing the shared secret is sufficiently long.

-The following example PHP snippet illustrates the code required for authentication against the REST API as a client system described in the REST API's configuration file:
+The following example PHP snippet illustrates the code required for authentication against the REST API as a client described in the REST API's configuration file:

 .. code-block:: php